matthieule/gaussian_process_regression/README.md

 ## To Do

-- [ ] Keep the mean and resolution of the linear system in the state of the GP class for faster computations
+- [ ] Link to the tensorflow implementation of GP for "real" work
-- [ ] Re-work the figure with the empirical derivative such that they correspond to the analytics ones
-- [ ] Add figures of the empirical standard deviation by sampling the GP and showing it corresponds to the analytical one
+- Extend the bibliography

 ## 1D Example